Homotopy, Symmetry, and Non-Hermitian Band Topology: Differences between gap classification and reference classification

 We also note that, although sometimes there is a natural reference line to tell the partition and define the separation gap, there exists situations where there could be no natural reference line, or the reference line has to be inserted in a very ambiguous way.
-For example, as for the Liouvillian gap, if we use the reference line approach, the line has to be placed infinitesimally close to, but not exactly the same as the real axis.
+For example, as for the Liouvillian gap, if we use the reference line approach, the line has to be placed infinitesimally close to, but not exactly on the real axis.
 This brings some conceptual difficulties as infinitesimal is not a number strictly speaking.
-It might be desirable to employ a reference-free formalism to describe the Liouvillian gap, as in many earlier literature before the invention of the reference gap.
+And for these steady states on the real axis, there can be further separation due to the chemical potential.
+Such a joint separation exists naturally.
+However, this situations is hard to be described with the reference line language, as the separation on the real axis can only be captured by a line of infinitesimal length.
+Give these difficulties, it might be desirable to employ a reference-free formalism to describe the spectral gap, as in many earlier literature before the invention of the reference points/lines.
 Indeed, the separation of the bands themselves already contains all information of a gap in a many-body system.

 In sum, reference points and lines are about the location of the spectrum.
 They are usually independent of band gaps, separation gaps and nodal structures.
 To characterize the latter cases, the band gaps and separation gaps presented in this work are the natural choice.
 As a comparison, the one-band Hatano-Nelson model \cite{PhysRevLett.77.570} was considered trivial in a multi-band sense.
 There is only one band, therefore the cost of energy to exciting to other bands is undefined.
 Its topology is instead characterized by a fixed-reference winding.